|

 healthy and strong

-I was happy being mom, and thought nothing was wrong.
+I was happy and thought nothing was wrong.

 Then one day my child, felt pain in his head